 We’ve made it our mission to make business travelers happy, and comfort is key to achieving that goal.
-That’s why we compiled a list of the 7 best, most breathable, reusable face masks for long-haul flights so that you can arrive at your destination on top form.
+That’s why we compiled a list of the 7 best, most breathable, reusable face masks for air travel so that you can arrive at your destination on top form.
 All of the masks recommended on this list are unisex and work best when all health & safety requirements are respected.
 This includes social distancing and regular hand washing.

-1. Best Mask for Skincare
+1. Best mask for skincare

-2. Best Mask for Glasses-Wearers
+2. Best mask for glasses-wearers

-4. Best Filter Mask
+4. Best filter mask

 One of the masks with the best filtration system on the market is the är Nanofilter Mask, which contains a 3-layer nano filter insert that blocks up to 99.8% of particulates.
 The filter is pre-fitted into a filter pocket, follows the same shape as the mask itself, and has an aluminum strip embedded in the nose bridge, creating a perfect fit for your face and optimizing breathability.
 Just to keep you extra safe, these masks are also treated with a Swedish antimicrobial treatment called ViralOff, and the exterior itself is also water repellant.

-5. Best Organic Mask
+5. Best sustainable mask

 While you really shouldn’t travel if you’re feeling ill, sometimes we can get a sore throat or a cough from the AC, dry air, or minor allergies, for example.
 The WiseProtec Anti-Viral Breathe Better Mask contains organic compounds from the camphor tree, used in ayurvedic medicine to treat a sore throat.
 It also contains Echinacea extract to help you with any congestion issues or light coughs.
 This is a great option for anyone traveling long-haul with a sensitive throat or respiratory system!

 OK, so it’s not exactly a mask, but it’s still worth mentioning.
 Reusable masks are a great tool, if treated properly and kept clean - they’re worse than useless after they’ve been shoved in your pocket or bag.
-If for whatever reason, you need to take your mask off during your trip, it’s a good idea to store it safely in a portable mask storage clip like this one to protect it from dust, moisture, or whatever pollutants might be floating around.
+If for whatever reason, you need to take your mask off during your trip, it’s a good idea to store it safely in a portable mask storage clip like this one (order it on Amazon) to protect it from dust, moisture, or whatever pollutants might be floating around.